The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 - Jakob Nielsen in Accessibility Is Not Enough November 20, 2005

-Strict conformance won't help if a web site or a electronic isn't accessible.
+Strict conformance won't help if a web site or an electronic document isn't accessible.

 If you can't teach something to a 6-year-old, that means you don't really understand it.